 - Set SERIAL_PASS2 to the number of the serial port connected to the sensor.
 I.e. “2” if the sensor is connected to Telem2/Serial2

-- Press the “Disconnect” button on the ground station but leave the USB cable from the PC to the flight controller connected.
+- Press the “Disconnect” button on the ground station but leave the USB cable from the PC to the autopilot connected.

-- Open the sensor’s configuration software and connect to the flight controller’s COM port.
+- Open the sensor’s configuration software and connect to the autopilot’s COM port.
 If all goes well the configuration software should work as it does when the PC is directly connected to the sensor

 If the configuration fails to connect there are some things to try:

-- Some configuration software will not allow connecting to the flight controller’s COM port by default but may have a option to display all available COM ports
+- Some configuration software will not allow connecting to the autopilot’s COM port by default but may have a option to display all available COM ports

 - If no serial messages are received from the PC the timeout will expire and SERIAL_PASS2 will revert to -1